philipptempel/matlab-tooling/FUNCTIONS.md

   * `objectcheck`: checks for an object of a calling class in the list of arguments
   * `pack_files_and_dependencies`: packs dependent files into one folder
   * `progressbar`: creates a nicer progress bar window for progress information
+  * `pvparams`: Split variable arguments into numeric and name/value pairs
   * `restart`: executes a few functions to reset MATLAB workspace
   * `rgb`: converts a conventional RGB representation into MATLAB RGB format
   * `rmpaths`: Remove directory from search path recursively